Santosh-GS/programming-notes/python_naming_cases.md

-# Python Writing Cases
+# Python Naming Cases

-A quick guide on various writing cases and the places where the case is used in Python
+A quick guide on various naming cases and the places where the case is used in Python
 Conventions are based on PEP 8 Style Guide available at https://peps.python.org/pep-0008/ or https://pep8.org/

 ### Snake Case: